SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Introduction

 \sys operates under a standard server-aided MPC model~\cite{kamara2011outsourcing} with three key participants: data owners, at least two \sys servers, and a vetted analyst.
-The process starts with data owners securely outsourcing their data (e.g. using secret sharing~\cite{kamara2011outsourcing, wang2021dp, zhang2023longshot, wang2022incshrink}), and privately release a set of DP synopses (table statistics) to the servers.
-Once the data and synopses are ready, analysts can then submit queries on the outsourced data.
-To process queries, \sys uses synopses to privately estimate tight result compaction bounds or build private indexes for faster access, thus avoiding exhaustive padding.
-Crucially, this information is exploit before runtime, so that \sys can pre-identify an optimal secure execution plan that minimizes intermediate sizes and overall costs.
-Finally, the optimized plan is executed via MPC across the secret-shared data, and the results are securely returned to the analyst.
+The process begins with data owners securely outsourcing their data, typically through secret sharing~\cite{kamara2011outsourcing, wang2021dp, zhang2023longshot, wang2022incshrink}, and privately releasing corresponding DP synopses (\S~\ref{sec:prim}) to the servers. \sys introduces a set of novel primitives (\S~\ref{sec:primitive}) that can leverage these synopses to accelerate secure query operations.
+Once the data and synopses are in place, analysts can submit \re{Select-Project-Join-Aggregation (SPJA) queries~\cite{silberschatz2011database}} for analytics.
+To process queries, a private planner (\S~\ref{sec:planner}), running on \sys servers, strategically orchestrates \sys primitives to process the query and optimize performance.
+Finally, the results are securely returned to the analyst.